All Products

 Impact of the operation

-• The status of all unhandled alerts associated with the event is updated to Handled in the security incident.
-The event handling information is added to the alert details.
+• If you Use Recommended Handling Policy to change an event's status to Handled, the system changes the status of all unhandled alerts associated with the event to Handled in the security incident.
+The event handling information is also added to the alert details.
+Subsequently, new alerts are no longer associated with the current security event.
+Instead, they generate a new security event.

 Important